Development and operationalization of the Zimbabwe Recovery and Resilience Framework

 Following this, the Government of Zimbabwe requested further assistance to develop and operationalize the Zimbabwe Recovery and Resilience Framework (ZRRF).
 The ZRRF is guiding the long-term recovery efforts of the government, partners, and other relevant stakeholders and facilitating the coordination of the different actors to implement the findings of the RINA by prioritizing recovery and resilience sector-wide interventions both spatially and temporally.

-- Define and align the national recovery vision, guiding principles, and priorities to long-term development objectives; and
+- Defining and aligning the national recovery vision, guiding principles, and priorities to long-term development objectives; and

-- Establish a sequenced and prioritized cross-sectoral framework of recovery interventions, informing investment interventions supported by external partners.
+- Establishing a sequenced and prioritized cross-sectoral framework of recovery interventions, informing investment interventions supported by external partners.